 This gold metal planter is a stylish statement that will balance out the rustic, natural feel of a large plant with its spunky gold finish.
 The black four-leg stand adds a delicate touch so that it doesn't look overly bulky.

-This post was originally published on February 17, 2016.
-Updated by Hadley Mendelsohn.
+This post was originally published on February 17, 2016, and has since been updated.